JasmineMolanoco/head-md1-futur-of-drawing/process/README.md

 **Go beyond drawing machin**e for this project

-think about physical touch and scale
+think about physical touch and scale'

 Make a **playful creative assistant** that encourage people to experiement